IronSource acquires video and playable ad platform Luna Labs – TechCrunch

-Mobile advertising company ironSource is announcing its second acquisition of the year — Luna Labs, a startup that that’s built a platform allowing app developers to create and manage video and playable ads.
+Mobile advertising company ironSource is announcing its second acquisition of the year — Luna Labs, a startup that’s built a platform allowing app developers to create and manage video and playable ads.

-When I first wrote about the startup in 2019, its main selling point was the ability to create those ads directly from from the Unity game engine used by many developers.
+When I first wrote about the startup in 2019, its main selling point was the ability to create those ads directly from the Unity game engine used by many developers.
 Since then, it has expanded its platform to support the creation of both playable and video ads (including unlimited variations of a gameplay video), manage their entire ad library, analyze their performance and even automatically optimize them based on install data.
 Its customers include Crazy Labs, Supersonic Studios, Lion Studios, Kwalee and Voodoo.

 IronSource, meanwhile, has built a platform for mobile user growth and monetization.
 It was valued at more than $1 billion in its most recent funding round of more than $400 million, and in January it announced the acquisition of ad measurement company Soomla.